 See?
 The steps are pretty neat and easy.
 Just be careful while going through the procedure.

 Be careful that styrofoam can melt easily with the use of the wrong type of glue and heat exposure.
 Melted styrofoam, if it comes in contact with bare skin, it can cause irritation or burning sensation.

-Besides, styrofoam’s exposure to heat can create emission of carbon monoxide, which is poisonous and can be fatal.
+Besides, styrofoam’s exposure to heat can create the emission of carbon monoxide, which is poisonous and can be fatal.